 Displaying 1 of 16

-We’re looking for you if your startup is innovating in any of the focus areas shown below.
+If your startup is innovating in any of the focus areas shown below, this is the program for you.
 The SU Smart City Accelerator will provide an intense, hands-on, customized experience in the heart of Smart City activity in Columbus, Ohio.
 You’ll learn how to apply exponential thinking and rapidly accelerating technologies to devise innovative solutions that will have far-reaching scope and impact.
 Need more guidance?
 See our FAQ below.

 Areas of Focus for the SU Smart City Accelerator: